Joel Farabee Game Preview: Flyers vs. Oilers

 Farabee Season Stats Insights in 2022-23

-- He had a goal in 15 games last season through 82 games played, but did not have multiple goals in any of those games.
+- In 15 of 82 games last season, he scored a goal -- but he had no games with multiple goals.

-- Farabee had an assist in 23 of 82 games last season, with multiple assists in one of them.
+- In 23 of 82 games last season, Farabee had an assist -- and he had one game with multiple assists.

-- The implied probability is 45.5% that he hits the over on his points over/under based on the odds.
+- Farabee's implied probability to go over his point total is 45.5% based on the odds.

-- There is a 29.4% chance of Farabee having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Farabee going over his assist prop bet, based on the odds, is 29.4%.

 Sign up for Underdog fantasy today.